orangeduck/PyMark/README.md

 About
 -----

-PyMark provides a powerful Python frontend and a simple binary backend.
-It uses Python as a front end and compiles to a binary format for fast serialisation into an application.
+PyMark uses Python as a powerful front end to markup and compiles data to a simple binary format for fast serialisation into an application.

 Advantages
 ----------

-Using Python as a front end means syntax is checked at compile time and you have the whole power of a programming language behind your markup task.
-For human written markup this is very useful.
-Compiling to a simple binary format makes serialisation fast and easy and can be mapped to a target language in a few lines of code.

 Having a focus on a powerful front end has many benefits lacking in other object markup techniques:

 * Bad syntax in markup is caught at compile time.
+* A whole programming language to help you!
 * Lists, Tuples, Dictionaries are all first class structures.
 * Not everything has to be a tree of strings.
-* More expression and freedom using better syntax.
+* More expression and freedom in markup.
 * Structure manipulation/patching can be done easily and early.

+And having a simple back end has some benefits too.

 * Lightweight parser written in less than 200 lines of C.
 * Reads/Writes/Streams data quickly.
 * If required, obfuscation is possible.